FraPorta/exp_assignment3/README.md

 sudo apt-get install ros-<ros_distro>-explore-lite
 ```

-The first thing to do, after having cloned the repository in the Ros workspace, is to build the package, using the following command in the workspace:
+The first thing to do, after cloning the repository in your Ros workspace, is to build the package, using the following command in the workspace:

 ```console
 catkin_make
 ```
-In order to run the system, you have to launch the two following launch files in this order, the first one loads the gazebo world and runs the gmapping package, the second one runs the move_base package, loads the necessary ros parameters and launches the rest of the nodes.
+In order to run the system, you have to launch the two following launch files in this order.
+The first one loads the gazebo world and runs the gmapping package, the second one runs the move_base package, loads the necessary ros parameters and launches the rest of the nodes.
 You can modify the frequency of the Sleep and Play behaviours from the `scripts.launch` launchfile.

 ```console
 roslaunch exp_assignment3 simulation.launch